infoatgodreams/GoDreams-Repository/Roll Ups/Education/Education.md

         * The counsellor should follow-up the vocational development of trainees attending vocational training monthly.
         * The counsellor should prepare a quarterly report on the vocational development of children attending vocational training and submit the same to the administration of the childcare institution.
         * A childcare institution shall provide the necessary support to beneficiaries who complete vocational training in securing employment opportunities.
+    * Rainbow home recommends that there needs to be a strong school-home interaction enocuraged so that the caregivers and teachers are collaborating on achieving the best outcomes for the child.
+	    * Invite teachers and principals to the home for events
+	    * Sensitise the teachers about the needs of the children
+*